brylevkirill/notes/interesting recent papers.md

 >	"We simplify recently proposed contrastive self-supervised learning algorithms without requiringspecialized architectures or a memory bank."
 >	"We show that (1) composition ofdata augmentations plays a critical role in definingeffective predictive tasks, (2) introducing a learn-able nonlinear transformation between the repre-sentation and the contrastive loss substantially im-proves the quality of the learned representations,and (3) contrastive learning benefits from largerbatch sizes and more training steps compared tosupervised learning."
 >	"By combining these findings, we are able to considerably outperform previous methods for self-supervised and semi-supervised learning on ImageNet.
 A linear classifier trained on self-supervised representations learned by SimCLR achieves 76.5% top-1 accuracy, which is a 7% relative improvement over previous state-of-the-art, matching the performance of a supervised ResNet-50.
 When fine-tuned on only 1% of the labels, we achieve 85.8% top-5 accuracy, outperforming AlexNet with 100x fewer labels."
+>	"Contrastive Predictive Coding (CPC) based pipelines use groups of image patches separated by a carefully chosen spatial offset for anchors and positives while the negatives come from other patches within the image and from other images.
+While patches are a powerful way to incorporate spatial and instance discrimination together, they introduce extra hyperparameters and architectural design choices which may be hard to adapt for a new problem.
+SimCLR and MoCo opt for a simpler design where there is no patch extraction.
+Discriminating transformed image instances as opposed to image-patches within the same image optimizes a simpler instance discrimination objective with the InfoNCE loss and requires minimal architectural adjustments.
+One could view contrastive instance discrimination setups like SimCLR and MoCo as maximizing mutual information between an image and its augmented version."
   - `post` <https://ai.googleblog.com/2020/04/advancing-self-supervised-and-semi.html>
   - `video` <https://youtu.be/dMUes74-nYY?t=2h10m45s> (Srinivas) `video`
   - `video` <https://youtube.com/watch?v=APki8LmdJwY> (Shorten) `video`